 Service Area Property & Design Budget Ref.
 EIA 34 Head of Service Angela Dymott Briefly and simply explain what budget changes are proposed.
 Budget Proposal VFM efficiencies from the implementation of Workstyles transformation project Phase 2 and creation of a new Customer service centre at Hove Town Hall, re-location of Children's services to Moulsecoomb hub and completion of modernising the office floor at Bartholomew House.
 The Corporate Landlord approach will bring together all property services centrally producing economies of scale and smarter procurement of reactive, term and planned maintenance.
 Additional fee income through increased capacity of the in-house professional consultancy team and council commissions.
 Service led and driven closure of buildings due to service delivery changes and efficiencies.
-Highlight the main / most significant potential impacts which will need to be avoided removed, mitigated or Summary of impacts Service improvements through the Workstyles project, changing the way the council environments will impact positively on the way customers interact with the council, and create flexible working choices for staff.
-Property to support service driven and led closure of buildings where services will need to be provided in different ways. - i.e. sports pavilions will be led by service changes to fees and charges for pavilions.
+Highlight the main / most significant potential impacts which will need to be avoided removed, mitigated or Summary of impacts Service improvements through the Workstyles project, changing the way the council works and modernising of environments will impact positively on the way customers interact with the council, improve access arrangeme and create flexible working choices for staff.
+Property to support service driven and led closure of buildings where services will need to be provided in difference ways. - i.e. sports pavilions will be led by service changes to fees and charges for pavilions.
 Impacts identified on the following 'protected characteristics': disability and re eligion/belief - both positive.
-Key actions to reduce negative impacts What actions are proposed to remove/reduce/avoid potential negative impact impacts? s and increase positive
+Key actions to reduce negative impacts What actions are proposed to remove/reduce/avoid potential negative impacts? ts and increase positive

 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.

-, Workstyles transformation project will improve customer and services access through all channels of communication and access and support service delivery changes.

-locations and acco o support service driven and led closures of buil ommodation as required.
-Access (for disabled and deciding on appropriate alternative locations aim nd other people) will be considered as part of
+Property Service to locations and acc ormation project will improve customer and services access through all channels of access and support service delivery changes.
+To support service driven and led closures of buildings and service EIA and help find alternative commodation as required.
+Access (for disabled and other people) will be considered as part of deciding on appropriate alternative locations aiming to improve customer access.

 Age No

 Disability Yes- positive Positive effect of increased and improved access for all customers and staff Overarching Workstyles EIA for phase two is currently complete and out for consultation.
 All relevant service EIAs have been completed by service teams in scope of the project

 Ethnicity/Race No

 Gender No

 Gender reassignment No

 Religion or Belief Yes - positive Multi - faith space provision in modernised administration buildings EIA for Workstyles phase 2 is currently complete and out for consultation.

 Sexual Orientation No

 Child Poverty No

 Other groups relevant No

 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified. to this proposal Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
-Please explain what these might be Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) Positive cumulative impacts will occur through Workstyles transformation and modernisation of the way the council works and minimise negative impacts such as improved customer access, and service delivery, flexible working choices for staff and an improved working environment.
-Efficiencies to procuring corporate facility contracts for security and cleaning will increase security for service delivery and create cleaner and healthier environments
+Please explain what these might be Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) council works and working choices f Efficiencies to pro ve impacts will occur through Workstyles transform minimise negative impacts such as improved cor staff and an improved working environment.
+Securing corporate facility contracts for security are cleaner and healthier environments ustomer access, and service delivery, flexible